May 20th, 2017 2:00am

 SAMe is a substance made naturally in the body.
-May boost production of chemical messengers in the brain involved in regulation of mood.
+May boost production of chemical messengers in the brain involved in the regulation of mood.
 Adults may benefit from 400 to 1,600 mg per day, although some people will need to take 3,000 mg per day to alleviate symptoms.
 Taking SAMe seems to reduce symptoms of depression.
 Several studies have shown that SAMe can be beneficial and might be as effective as some prescription medications used for depression (tricyclic antidepressants).
-Some research also shows that taking SAMe might be helpful for people who do not have a good response to a prescription antidepressant.
-However, as with all supplements, SAMe should not be taken in combination with a prescription antidepressant without the monitoring of a health professional.
+Some research also shows that taking SAMe might help people who do not have a good response to a prescription antidepressant.
+However, as with all supplements, SAMe should not be taken in combination with a prescription antidepressant without monitoring a health professional.

-3. Omega-3 fatty acids - DHA and/or EPA (DHA may be more effective) for depression, memory and ADHD.
+3. Omega-3 fatty acids - DHA and/or EPA (DHA may be more effective) for depression, memory, and ADHD.
 DHA 500mg – 1000mg/day

 Taking fish oil with conventional treatments for bipolar disorder seems to improve symptoms of depression and increase the length of time between episodes of depression.
 However, fish oil does not seem to improve manic symptoms in people with bipolar disorder.
 Taking a fish oil supplement might help prevent full psychotic illness from developing in people with mild symptoms.
 This has only been tested in teenagers and adults up to age 25.
 Attention deficit-hyperactivity disorder (ADHD) in children.
 Early research shows that taking fish oil improves attention, mental function, and behavior in children 8-13 years-old with ADHD.

 4. St. John’s wort (Extract of the plant hypericum perforatum) 900mg – 1800mg/day in divided doses for depression.